WestDRI/wgpages/content/humanitiesPython.md

         print(i, "is not in a")
 ```

-Very often you can have multiple solutions to the same problem in Python.
+In Python very often you can have multiple solutions to the same problem.
 E.g., let's write a script to get
 the frequency of all elements in a given list:

 **Solution 1:**